 Anecdotally and intuitively, most organisations have a sense of the extent to which they are achieving their goals but often these objectives aren’t measured in a structured way.
 The Impact & Insight Toolkit enables you to:

-- Build evaluations around key objectives to find out how audiences or participants were impacted by a given piece of work
+- Build evaluations around key objectives to find out how audiences, visitors or participants were impacted by a given piece of work

 - Capture public data about impact to make a stronger case for the outcomes your organisation generates